AaronCarton/FigmaPlugin/Readme/README.md

 # Getting Started

-To start you need to download the folder from: [Link will come here]()
+To start you need to download the folder from: [link will come here]()

+To import the plugin, follow these steps:

-Once the plugin is downloaded you go to Figma, and select this: [Figma header](./Images/header_figma.png) Then you go to plugins change Recents to Development and click on + New.
-[Plugins field](./Images/plugins.png) Once you clicked on the + New button you click on Import plugin from manifest, and you navigate to the folder where you saved the plugin earlier.
-Then you select the manifest.json file in that folder.
-Now the plugin is imported and you can start it.
+1. Go to Figma and select this in the top navigation bar: [Figma header](./Images/header_figma.png)
+2. Go to plugins, change Recents to Development and click on: + New [Plugins field](./Images/plugins.png)
+3. Once clicked on the button, you click on: Import plugin from manifest, navigate to the folder where you saved the plugin eariler.
+Then in the folder, select the manifest.json file and the plugin is now imported and you can start it.